Dog Panting: Understanding Why Dogs Pant and When to Worry

 Early diagnosis and treatment of medical conditions can significantly improve your dog's comfort and wellbeing.

-Understanding your dog's normal breathing rate can help you identify when something might be wrong.
-A healthy dog at rest typically takes between 10 and 30 breaths per minute.
 You can count your dog's breathing rate when they're relaxed or sleeping by watching their chest rise and fall, counting the breaths for 60 seconds.

 If your dog's resting breathing rate consistently exceeds 40 breaths per minute, this could indicate a problem and warrants a veterinary check.

 Breathing rates above 60 breaths per minute at rest are considered an emergency and require immediate veterinary attention.
-Other warning signs include laboured breathing, gasping, pale or blue gums, or an inability to settle and rest comfortably.

-Monitoring your dog's normal resting breathing rate when they're healthy gives you a useful baseline for comparison.
 If you notice persistent changes or a significant increase in their resting rate, contact your vet for advice.

 The full study, "Influence of early life adversity and breed on aggression and fear in dogs," is available in Scientific Reports (2025).